Washington Kastles

-The Washington Kastles is one of eight franchises that compete in World TeamTennis.

-Based in Washington, D.C., since 2008, the Kastles won the WTT championship in the 2009, 2011, 2012, 2013, 2014 and 2015 seasons.
-The team is named for Kastle Systems, the office security company owned by team owner Mark Ein.
+The Washington Kastles was one of eight franchises that competed in World TeamTennis.
+Founded in 2008 and based in Washington, D.C., the Kastles won the WTT championship six times, tied for a league record.
+The team was named for Kastle Systems, a security company founded by owner Mark Ein.

 Venue

-The Kastles play outdoors on the roof of Union Market at 1309 5th Street, NE, Washington, DC.
+The Kastles played outdoors on the roof of Union Market at 1309 5th Street, NE, Washington, DC.

 The team played its 2008, 2009, and 2010 seasons in a temporary stadium erected each summer on the site of the former Washington Convention Center in downtown Washington.
 They played the next three seasons at Kastles Stadium at The Wharf, a 2,600-seat facility erected in 2011 on the Southwest Waterfront.
 That facility was torn down for the city's waterfront development project.

 From 2014 to 2018, the Kastles played indoors at George Washington University's Charles E. Smith Center at 22nd and G Streets NW.
 In 2014, two matches drew 3,275 fans, setting a Kastles attendance record.
 A new record of 4,200-plus was set the following year after the venue sold out and additional seating section was installed.